tymyrddin/red-app/source/docs/post/README.md

 ## What?

-Identifying technologies and outdated modules used in the development of web applications, and perhaps finding some usernames, passwords, keys, tokens ...
+Post exploitation.

 ## Why?

-To be able to search for exploits on exploit-db.com to further demonstrate the exploitation of issues in the web application.
+To be able to take action, like install software, get user data that can possibly give access to even more sites or systems, destroy or alter audit trails to hide tracks of having been there, etc.

 ## How?